bndtools/bnd/docs/_chapters/250-resolving.md

 It is still a mystery, try checking the `Run Blacklist` list.
 If it is not there, it might be time to raise a bug.

-## Snapshot Viewer
+## OSGi bnd Snapshot Viewer

-Another tool for diagnosing potential issues in your OSGI framework (bundle, packages, services), the SCR info, configuration, log, and custom extensions is the [bnd Snapshot Viewer](https://bnd.bndtools.org/snapshot.html).
+Another tool for diagnosing potential issues in your OSGI framework (bundle, packages, services), the SCR info, configuration, log, and custom extensions is the [OSGi bnd Snapshot Viewer](https://bnd.bndtools.org/snapshot.html).

 ## The Source View